U.S. Steel: 20th century

-In the postwar years, the steel industry and heavy manufacturing went through a restructuring that caused a decline in U.S. Steel's need for labor, production, and portfolio.
+In the years following World War II, the steel industry and heavy manufacturing went through a restructuring, leading to a decline in U.S. Steel's need for labor, production, and portfolio.
 Many jobs moved offshore.
 By 2000, the company employed 52,500 people.

-The USX period

-In the early days of the Reagan Administration, steel firms won substantial tax breaks in order to compete with imported goods.
+In the early days of the Reagan administration, steel firms won substantial tax breaks in order to compete with imported goods.
 But instead of modernizing their mills, steel companies shifted capital out of steel and into more profitable areas.
 In March 1982, U.S. Steel took its concessions and paid $1.4 billion in cash and $4.7 billion in loans for Marathon Oil, saving approximately $500 million in taxes through the merger.
 The architect of tax concessions to steel firms, Senator Arlen Specter (R-PA), complained that "we go out on a limb in Congress and we feel they should be putting it in steel."
 The events are the subject of "The U.S. Steal Song" by folk singer Anne Feeney.

-In 1984 the federal government prevented U.S. Steel from acquiring National Steel, and political pressure from the United States Congress, as well as the United Steelworkers (USW), forced the company to abandon plans to import British Steel Corporation slabs.
-U.S. Steel finally acquired National Steel's assets in 2003 after National Steel went bankrupt.
-As part of its diversification plan, U.S. Steel had acquired Marathon Oil on January 7, 1982, as well as Texas Oil and Gas several years later.
-Recognizing its new scope, it reorganized its holdings as USX Corporation in 1986, with U.S. Steel (renamed USS, Inc.) as a major subsidiary.
+In 1984, the federal government prevented U.S. Steel from acquiring National Steel, and political pressure from the United States Congress, as well as the United Steelworkers (USW), forced the company to abandon plans to import British Steel Corporation slabs.
+U.S. Steel finally acquired National Steel's assets in 2003, after National Steel went bankrupt.
+As part of its diversification plan, U.S. Steel acquired Marathon Oil on January 7, 1982, and Texas Oil and Gas several years later.
+In 1986, it reorganized its holdings as USX Corporation with U.S. Steel renamed USS, Inc. as a major subsidiary.

 About 22,000 USX employees stopped work on August 1, 1986, after the United Steelworkers of America and the company could not agree on new employee contract terms.
 This was characterized by the company as a strike and by the union as a lockout.
 This resulted in most USX facilities becoming idle until February 1, 1987, seriously degrading the steel division's market share.
 A compromise was brokered and accepted by the union membership on January 31, 1987.
 On February 4, 1987, three days after the agreement had been reached to end the work stoppage, USX announced that four USX plants would remain closed permanently, eliminating about 3,500 union jobs.
-The closure of so many plants created the term "rust belt" for a region of idle and derelict factories.

-Corporate raider Carl Icahn launched a hostile takeover of the steel giant in late 1986 in the midst of the work stoppage.
+In late 1986, Corporate raider Carl Icahn launched a hostile takeover of the steel giant in the midst of the work stoppage.
 He conducted separate negotiations with the union and with management and proceeded to have proxy battles with shareholders and management.
 But he abandoned all efforts to buy out the company on January 8, 1987, a few weeks before union employees returned to work.
+By the late 20th century, U.S. Steel earned most of its revenue from energy operations.